-As producer, you’re our point of contact for all things about your show.
+As the producer, you’re our point of contact for all things about your show.
 If someone else reaches out to us, we’ll push back to you.
-If we have questions for you, or need something done, you’re the one we’ll reach out to.
-You’re free to delegate any task you want to anyone else, but to make our lives easier, we always come to you.
+If we have questions for you or need something done, you’re the one we’ll reach out to.
+You’re free to delegate any task you want to anyone else but to make our lives easier, we always come to you.

 When our Artistic Directors have a question about show quality or notes on the general success of a show, we come to the producer.
 Our stated goal as a company is to produce the best improv comedy in the bay area, and to that end, we need to have an outlet for addressing concerns about quality.
 Our strong preference is to have a producer who is divorced from the performance of the show, or even better a director who is both producer and coach, and singularly responsible for the show’s artistic vision.